Shawn V. Giammattei, PhD #PSY22570

-Shawn is a Clinical Psychologist specializing in individual, couples and family therapy, and founder of Quest Family Therapy.
+Shawn is a licensed psychologist in Northern California, and specializes in the treatment of gender identity issues in children, adolescents and adults, as well as lesbian, gay, bisexual and transgender couple and family issues.
 He maintains a private practice in both San Francisco, CA and Santa Rosa, CA. As a narratively informed, culturally sensitive, psychologist, he works collaboratively with clients to find solutions to the problems that are negatively impacting their lives and relationships.
 His approach to therapy is interactive and solution-focused.
 He integrates complementary methodologies and techniques to offer a highly personalized experience that is tailored to each client or family's needs.

 With compassion and understanding, he works with individuals, couples, and families to help them build on their strengths and attain the personal growth and interpersonal relationships they are committed to achieving.

 He primarily works with couples and families dealing with a wide range of problems including family conflict, parenting, couple relationship issues, sexual and gender identity issues, anxiety, trauma, eating disorders, addictions, obsessive-compulsive disorder, and child/adolescent behavioral problems.

 Shawn is also a researcher and professor teaching online graduate and postgraduate courses in LGBTQ psychology and family systems, the founder/director of the Gender Health Training Institute and the TransFamily Alliance, a WPATH GEI SOC7 Certified Mentor, and the author of several articles and book chapters on gender, sexuality, and family work, and is a member of the transgender community.

 Find more information about Shawn V Giammattei, PhD.